 Aficionados of beheading pictures (Holofernes, John the Baptist, Goliath, etc.) will rejoice in Caron's Massacres under the Triumvirate (1566) -- heads lined up on the benches, chasing people all over ancient Rome, waving heads around like party favors.

 And passing heads along hand-to-hand like an assembly line.
 The painting commemorates various massacres of Huguenot Protestants by the Duc de Guise and his Catholic friends, not in Rome but in Paris, Vassy, and elsewhere in 1561-2 (nothing like what happened a few years later, in 1572, on St Bartholomew's Day in Paris).

-Nobody can pass the enigmatic Estrées Girls with stopping for a photo (School of Fontainebleau, ca. 1594).
+Nobody can pass the enigmatic Estrées Girls without stopping for a photo (School of Fontainebleau, ca. 1594).

 -- Not here, madam.
 We have a room where you won't be disturbed.

 The attack of the 50-foot Queen of Heaven